mechanicles/set_as_primary/README.md

   set_as_primary :primary, owner_key: :owner
 end

+# Single model with no owner/association's context.
+class Post < ApplicationRecord include SetAsPrimary

+  set_as_primary
+end
 ```

-You need to include `SetAsPrimary` module in your model where you want to handle
+You need to include `SetAsPrimary` module in your model where you want to handle the primary flag.
-the primary flag.
-Then pass your primary flag attribute with required association
+Then to `set_as_primary` class helper method, pass your primary flag attribute.
+You might need to pass
-key `owner_key` to  class helper method `set_as_primary`.
+ association key `owner_key` if you wan to consider owner's (association's) context.

-Default primary flag attribute is `primary`, and you can use another too (but
+**NOTE:**  Default primary flag attribute is `primary`, and you can use another one too like `default` but
-make sure that flag should be a boolean column type).
+make sure that flag should be present in the table and should be a boolean column type.

 #### Migration